Betty (Taylor Swift song): Commercial performance

 After Folklore was released, on the Billboard charts dated August 8, 2020, "Betty" debuted at number six on Hot Country Songs and number 42 on the Billboard Hot 100.
 It is Swift's 22nd to reach the top ten on Hot Country Songs and marked the highest debut for a woman since Bebe Rexha's "Meant to Be" (2017).
 The song debuted at number 60 on the Country Airplay chart, marking Swift's 36th entry.
 On country-music charts, "Betty" opened at number one on Country Streaming Songs and number 15 on Country Digital Song Sales.
 After its country-radio single release on August 17, 2020, it was the most added track of the week on Mediabase-monitored country radio stations.

 Elsewhere, "Betty" peaked on singles charts of Australia (22), Canada (32), Singapore (22), Scotland (58), and Ireland (88).
-In the United Kingdom, "Betty" peaked at number 92 on the UK Singles Downloads Chart and was certified silver by the British Phonographic Industry.
+In the United Kingdom, "Betty" reached the OCC's Singles Downloads Chart (92), and Audio Streaming Chart (46), and was certified gold by the British Phonographic Industry.
 The single was additionally certified gold by Music Canada (MC).
-Following the inauguration of the Billboard Global 200 chart, "Betty" appeared on the chart at number 180, dated September 19, 2020.
+Following the inauguration of the Billboard Global 200 chart, "Betty" appeared at number 180 on the chart dated September 19, 2020.

-Live acoustic version
+Live performances

 Swift performed "Betty" live at the 55th Academy of Country Music Awards at the Grand Ole Opry House on September 16, 2020, marking Swift's first performance at a country-music show in seven years.
 Seated in front of a glowing stage light, she performed the clean version on a black Gibson acoustic guitar and was accompanied by one harmonica player.
-She wore a burgundy sequined turtleneck and khaki pants.
+Sheffield said the live version was "an arena-rock blast".
+Swift wore a burgundy sequined turtleneck and khaki pants.
 The live version was released onto music streaming and digital platforms on September 18, 2020.
 Swift auctioned off the Gibson guitar, which she autographed, at Christie's auction house, as part of Academy of Country Music's COVID-19 relief fund.
+On her sixth headlining tour, the Eras Tour (2023–2024), Swift added "Betty" to the regular set list.
+In the 2024 leg of the tour, the second verse was omitted.